logo

 5. Let them choose their storybook

 Stepping back and letting them decide what you read together is important, and it establishes their interests and dislikes.
-That’s why branching out on the reading material you provide for the child is important – as it will demonstrate that there is a wealth of content and stories out there to be read, and it’s up to you to help them find their forte!
+That’s why branching out on the reading material you provide for your child is important – as it will demonstrate that there is a wealth of content and stories out there to be read, and it’s up to you to help them find their forte!

 6. Incorporate technology